 - User ID: servicenow

-- Make a note of these details; you will need them when configuring other parts of the integration.
+- Make a note of these details; you'll need them when configuring other parts of the integration.

 To import the ServiceNow communication plan: